 A slogan for the service, the somewhat familiar “Get on Board” was also revealed during October, with radio and on-bus advertising following soon after.

 Upon release of the timetable, the ACT Opposition pointed out that REDEX offered those traveling from Gungahlin to City a time saving of only one minute compared to the existing routes servicing the area.
 The Gungahlin Community Council, however, said that it was a “step in the right direction.”

 As an incentive for commuters to trial the new service, ACTION announced that all off-peak travel during the first week of the trial would be free.

-In announcing on 12 November the service would commence the following week, the ACT Government indicated that a review of the trial and community and driver feedback would help form the future of REDEX and any potential growth, with Fyshwick a potential addition to Route 727 and additional services for Tuggeranong and Belconnen.
+In announcing on 12 November 2009 that the service would commence the following week, the ACT Government indicated that a review of the trial using community and driver feedback would help form the future of REDEX and any potential growth, with Fyshwick a potential addition to Route 727 and additional services for Tuggeranong and Belconnen.

 In May 2010 Chief Minister Jon Stanhope declared the trial to be a success, stating that 61% of passengers were catching the bus more often as a result of the new service, whilst 77% of passengers preferred it over the normal services.

 On Monday 15 November 2010, the introduction of Network 2010 saw the REDEX service adopted into the network proper, with the new name “Red Rapid” and new route number 200.
 In addition, the route was extended beyond the Railway Station to also service the Fyshwick Markets and terminate at the Direct Factory Outlet (DFO) in Fyshwick.
 With the route changes, the service was no longer exclusively operated by low floor buses, with Renault buses also operating the route.